-§2.
-Subparagraph (a) of paragraph 2 of subdivision b of section 17-307 of the administrative code of the city of New York is hereby REPEALED and a new subparagraph (a) is added, to read as follows:

-(a) The maximum number of full-term permits which may be in effect shall increase to twenty-five thousand.
+- §2.
+Subparagraph (a) of paragraph 2 of subdivision b of section 17-307 of the administrative code of the city of New York is hereby REPEALED and a new subparagraph (a) is added, to read as follows: - (a) The maximum number of full-term permits which may be in effect shall increase to twenty-five thousand.
 After the number of such permits that are in effect reaches twenty-five thousand, the maximum number of full-term permits shall increase by 5% on January 1 of the following year.
 Each year thereafter on January 1, the maximum number of full-term permits shall increase by 5%.
 Each personal license holder shall only be issued one full-term permit or one temporary permit.
-The applicants on the waiting list established by subparagraph (e) of paragraph 2 of subdivision b of this section shall have priority to receive such full-term permits.

-§3.
-Subparagraph (b) of paragraph 2 of subdivision b of section 17-307 of the administrative code of the city of New York is hereby REPEALED.

-§4.
-Subparagraph (e) of paragraph 2 of subdivision b of section 17-307 of the administrative code of the city of New York is amended to read as follows:

-(e) The commissioner shall establish a separate waiting list for the issuance of full-term permits pursuant to this subchapter to be administered in accordance with requirements to be established by rules of the commissioner.
-The number of places on such waiting list shall be unlimited.

-§5.
-Paragraph 3 of subdivision b of section 17-307 of the administrative code of the city of New York is hereby REPEALED.
+The applicants on the waiting list established by subparagraph (e) of paragraph 2 of subdivision b of this section shall have priority to receive such full-term permits. - §3.
+Subparagraph (e) of paragraph 2 of subdivision b of section 17-307 of the administrative code of the city of New York is amended to read as follows: - (e) The commissioner shall establish a separate waiting list for the issuance of full-term permits pursuant to this subchapter to be administered in accordance with requirements to be established by rules of the commissioner.
+The number of places on such waiting list shall be unlimited. - §4.
+Paragraph 3 of subdivision b of section 17-307 of the administrative code of the city of New York is hereby REPEALED. - §5.
+Subdivision a of section 20-459 of the administrative code of the city of New York is hereby REPEALED and a new subdivision a is added, to read as follows: - a.
+The maximum number of licenses which may be in effect shall increase to fifteen thousand.
+After the number of such licenses that are in effect reaches fifteen thousand, the maximum number of licenses shall increase by 5% on January 1 of the following year.
+Each year thereafter on January 1, the maximum number of licenses shall increase by 5%.
+Each personal license holder shall only be issued one license.
+The applicants on the waiting list established by subparagraph (e) of paragraph 2 of subdivision b of section 17-307 of this code shall have priority to receive such full-term permits.

+File #: Int 0261-2010, Version:

 §6.
-Subdivision a of section 20-459 of the administrative code of the city of New York is hereby REPEALED and a new subdivision a is added, to read as follows:

-a.
-The maximum number of full-term permits which may be in effect shall increase to fifteen thousand.
-After the number of such permits that are in effect reaches fifteen thousand, the maximum number of full-term permits shall increase by 5% on January 1 of the following year.
-Each year thereafter on January 1, the maximum number of full-term permits shall increase by 5%.
-Each personal license holder shall only be issued one full-term permit or one temporary permit.
-The applicants on the waiting list established by subparagraph (e) of paragraph 2 of subdivision b of this section shall have priority to receive such full-term permits.

-File #: Int 0324-2006, Version: A

-§7.
 This local law shall take effect thirty days after it is enacted into law.